-- I. The exchange of parcels between the two countries shall be effected by the offices appointed by agreement between the two Administrations. - 2.
+- 1. The exchange of parcels between the two countries shall be effected by the offices appointed by agreement between the two Postal Administrations. - 2.
 Parcels shall be exchanged between the two countries in bags duly fastened and sealed.
-In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two contracting countries in transit through the other shall be effected " à découvert ".

-- 3. A label showing the Office of exchange of origin and the Office of exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag being indicated on the back of the label. - 4.
-The bag containing the Parcel Bill and other documents shall be distinctively labelled. - 5.
-Similarly, when they are sufficiently numerous, insured parcels shall be forwarded in separate bags.
+In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two contracting countries in transit through the other shall be effected " a découvert ". - 3.
+A label showing the office of exchange of origin and the office of exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag being indicated on the back of the label. - 4.
+The parcel bill and other documents shall be forwarded to the office of exchange under a separate registered cover by the same steamer conveying the parcel mail. - 5.
+When they are sufficiently numerous, insured parcels shall be forwarded in separate bags.
 The neck label attached to any bag containing one or more insured parcels shall be marked with any distinctive symbol that may from time to time be agreed upon by the two Administrations. - 6.
 The weight of any bag of parcels shall not exceed 36 kilogrammes (80 pounds avoirdupois). - 7.
-Each Administration provides its own bags which shall be numbered to indicate the name of the Administration or of the despatching Office of exchange.
-The bags of one of the two Administrations shall not be used by the other and each Administration shall be called upon to reimburse the value of bags which are not returned.
-The responsibility for the loss of bags is determined by the principles concerning the loss of bags in Article 25 of the Agreement. - 8.
-The bags received in each Administration shall be returned empty, made up in bundles of ten (nine bags enclosed in one) and despatched as a separate mail addressed to the Office of exchange of origin.
-The number of bags so returned shall be advised on a Parcel Bill distinct from that used for the description of parcels and shall bear a serial number of a special annual series.
+Each Administration shail provide the bags necessary for the despatch of its parcels.
+The bags shall be returned empty to the country of origin by the next mail.
+Empty bags shall be made up in bundles of ten (nine bags enclosed in one) and the total number of such bags shall be advised on the parcel bill.